philterd/philter/docs/docs/redaction/contexts.md

 To permanently remove a context and all its associated mappings:

 1. Click the **Delete** (trash) icon.
-2.  **Impact**: Deleting a context removes the organizational unit and its internal mappings.
+2.  **Impact**: Deleting a context removes the organizational unit, its internal mappings, and its learned disambiguation vectors.
 This will **not** affect documents that have already been redacted and downloaded.
 3.  **Default Context**: Every account has a **default** context.
 The default context cannot be deleted.
+4.  **Permissions**: A context can be deleted only by the user that created it or by an admin.

+> Contexts are shared and are **not** deleted when a user is removed; their mappings and disambiguation vectors are retained.

 ## Capacity and Eviction